G.R’S SMOKEHOUSE

 YOUR CART

-• History of the Yeager's Ribs / G.R's Smokehouse
+• The Journey of Yeager's Ribs / G.R.'s Smokehouse

-After losing my father in August 2014, I held onto our dream as a father and son with hope, faith, and perseverance.
-I decided to make that dream come true and purchased a commercial smoker just like the one he saw in 2007.
-I named it G.R's Smokehouse after my father, George Robert Yeager, formerly known as Yeager ribs.
-He always said after every rib cooking, "Son, we did good.
-All were looking for is satisfied customers."
+When my father passed away in August 2014, I clung to our shared dream with unwavering hope and determination.
+With the funds he left me, I was able to purchase the commercial smoker we had long envisioned.
+I named it G.R.'s Smokehouse in honor of my father, George Robert Yeager, AKA (G.R.), affectionately known to our friends and family as Yeager Ribs.
+He would always say after each cook, "Son, we did good.
+All we are looking for is satisfied customers."
+Now, at every event I host, it feels like my father and I are working side by side once again.
 I would like to tell him, "Dad, we did good.
-Now we got more satisfied customers."
+Now we have even more satisfied customers."